Its-utsav/the-javascript-typescript/Namaste-JavaScript/05-pure-basics-of-js/08-event-loop.md

 - meanwhile timer will reduce as per delay parameter and as soon as timer over callback function inside the setTimeout will go to the `Callback Queue`

-- What if data from server came in 5 second and setTimeout delay parameter have also 5 second than `Event Loop` always choose the fetch function to be execute , because fetch function call back will add into the `Microtask Queue` and for the setTimeout callback function go inside the `Callback Queue`
+- What if data from server came in 5 second and setTimeout delay parameter have also 5 second than `Event Loop` always choose the fetch function to be added onto the call stack , because fetch function callback will add into the `Microtask Queue` and for the setTimeout callback function go inside the `Callback Queue`
 - As above mentions `Microtask Queue` has higher priority than `Callback Queue`

 ## what go inside the Microtask Queue

 - all the promises's callback functions
-- **Mutation Observer** : it keep check ant mutation on DOM tree or not if any there than it call back function came to the microtask queue
+- **Mutation Observer** : it keep check any mutation on DOM tree or not if any there than it callback function came to the microtask queue
-- If task inside the microtask queue create a new task (a) , from that task (a) it create a new task (b) , from that second task (b) it create a new task (c) and so on.... which is known as `starvation` or `starvation of callback queue`
+- If task inside the microtask queue any task create a new task (a) . from that task (a) it create a new task (b) , from that second task (b) it create a new task (c) and so on ....
+- in such scenario event loop always select callback function from the `Microtask Queue` and `Callback Queue` is stuck
+- which is known as `starvation` or `starvation of callback queue`

-- And all rest of the callback function will go in callback queue also known as Task Queue
+- And all rest of the asynchronous callback function will go in callback queue also known as **Task Queue**

 ## Questions